 She presents these things through pairings of her photography, line illustrations, and sonnets.
 She hand bound two books with a pamphlet stitch and used a variety of printmaking paper for a personal and textural touch.

 Poster, flyer, web, facebook and instagram ads for Psaltikon’s November concerts.
 Check out Psaltikon at http://www.psaltikon.org/

-Tabitha and her awesome team of four other BU students asked how they could use design to ignite a change for the Lower Allston community in Boston, MA.
-They built a brand and came up design solutions to bring together the community of Lower Allston using several design solutions.
-Visit their Instagram page where you can see where it all began to the finals steps in the experiment - CLICK HERE
+Tabitha and her team of four BU students asked how they could use design to ignite a change for the Lower Allston community in Boston, MA.
+They built a brand and came up with design solutions to bring together the community of Lower Allston using several design solutions.
+Visit their Instagram page where you can see where you can follow their process - CLICK HERE

 Inspired by her Converse, Tabitha recorded the stories they hold.
 This is a small double sided poster that folds into a book.